 The auger is fitted with a brake to stop it quickly when the handlebar auger lever is released.
 The system is simple, a spring-loaded arm with a brake block attached is pushed against the auger pulley, slowing it down and stopping it when the auger lever is released.
 A brake is activated by way of a cable from the auger lever.

-As you can imagine if the auger brake isn’t releasing then the engine would naturally stall.
+As you can imagine, if the auger brake isn’t releasing, then the engine will naturally stall.
 This isn’t a common problem but should be eliminated as a possible cause.

 Checking the brake as follows: